Valve amplifiers – all about them. An introduction to the technology, what makes them different.

 Some audiophiles will claim to hear the difference between one valve and another of the same type costing ten times as much.
-These claims are hard to prove, since other factors (like Placebo effect) can affect the results.
+These claims are hard to prove, since other factors (like Placebo effect and Confirmation Bias) can affect the results.

-High voltages can be dangerous, but with valves, there’s no way around the requirement: The way valves work, high voltages are necessary.
-If we ran them on voltages that were too low, the sound given would become very weak and with lots of distortion.
+The way valves work, high voltages are necessary.
+If they are run on lower voltages, the sound given would become very weak and with lots of distortion.

-To make it safe, we put the electronics in a robust metal chassis which is solidly grounded.
+To make it safe, most modern designs put the high-voltage electronics in a robust metal chassis which is solidly grounded.
 This way the user is completely protected from the high voltages inside.

-This is important, since our biggest amplifiers can have up to 600 volts inside.
+This is important, since some of the bigger amplifiers can have up to 600 volts inside.

 It is advisable that only people specifically trained in high voltage electronics work on valve gear.

-All of our designs incorporate a safe “bleed-down” facility, where once it’s powered off, the remaining high-voltage charge inside drains away over about 60 seconds.
+Most modern designs incorporate additional safety features, such as a “bleed-down” facility, where once it’s powered off, the remaining high-voltage charge inside drains away over about 60 seconds.

 About Valve Amplifiers